Jeffrey Rosenfeld: Clinical and research

+Rosenfeld demonstrated the technique at several US hospitals where he was awarded The Sally Harrington Goldwater Memorial Visiting Professor Award from the Barrow Neurological Foundation, Phoenix, Arizona, USA in 2003, the LD Hupp Visiting Professorship in Paediatric Neurosurgery, University of Florida, Gainesville, USA in 2004 and the Inaugural Woodard Symposium Visiting Professorship in Neurosurgery, Louisiana State University Health Sciences Center, Shreveport, Louisiana USA in 2012.

 He operated on the Australian celebrity Molly Meldrum after his brain injury, caused by a fall from a ladder in 2011.

 In 2011, he published in The New England Journal of Medicine the first multicentre randomised controlled trial about the effectiveness of decompressive craniectomy (surgically removing a section of skull to allow the pressure from swelling to abate), compared to drug therapy.

 His team has developed an artificial vision system named Gennaris that may provide a degree of sight for blind people.
 It uses special glasses that connect wirelessly to an implant on the surface of the brain, generating a matrix of 172 spots called "phosphenes" (to expand to 473) to allow that the person to perceive a rudimentary view of whatever is there.
 In July 2020, the team published a report of a trial of this technology in sheep.
-Human trials will be next, initially with only a few volunteers, then increasing over time.
+Human trials were planned initially with only a few volunteers, then increasing over time.
 Describing the level of detail they hope the devices will provide, Rosenfeld said "They won't be able to recognise the detail of a person's face... but they will be able to recognise where a staircase is, where a door or door handle is, common things you need to navigate... in everyday life."